basp-group/AIRI/README.md

 "maxProjBaseline" % scalar, maximum projected baseline (in units of the wavelength; formally  max(sqrt(u.^2+v.^2)))
 ```

+The sample measurement files are avaiable in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0).

-Instructions to extract a single-channel measurment file from a Measurement Set are provided in the [Readme File](https://github.com/basp-group/AIRI/blob/main/pyxisMs2mat/README.md).
+To extract the measurement file from Measurement Set Tables (MS), you can use the utility Python script `$AIRI/pyxisMs2mat/pyxis_ms2mat.py`.
+Instructions are provided in the [Readme File](https://github.com/basp-group/AIRI/blob/main/pyxisMs2mat/README.md).

 Note that the measurement file is of the same format as the input expected in the library [Faceted Hypersara](https://github.com/basp-group/Faceted-HyperSARA) for wideband imaging.

 ### Configuration (parameter) file
 The configuration file is a ``.json`` format file comprising all parameters to run the different algorithms.
-A template file is provided in `./config/`.
+A template file is provided in `$AIRI/config/`.

 ## Examples
-The scripts that used to generate the reconstructions shown in Figure 3.(g)-(i) in [1] can be found in the folder ``examples``.
-To launch these tests, please download the simulated measurements from this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0) and move the folder ``simulated_measurements`` folder inside ``./examples``.
-Then change your current directory to ``./examples`` and launch the MATLAB scripts inside the folder.
-The results will be saved in the folder ``./results/3c353_dt8_seed0``.
+The scripts that used to generate the reconstructions shown in Figure 3.(g)-(i) in [1] can be found in the folder ``$AIRI/examples``.
+To launch these tests, please download the simulated measurements from this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0) and move the folder ``simulated_measurements`` folder inside ``$AIRI/examples``.
+Then change your current directory to ``$AIRI/examples`` and launch the MATLAB scripts inside the folder.
+The results will be saved in the folder ``$AIRI/results/3c353_dt8_seed0``.
 The groundtruth images of these measurements can be found in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/mct058u0ww9301vrsgeqj/h?rlkey=hz8py389nay5jmqgzxz4knqja&dl=0).